espocrm/documentation/docs/administration/nginx-server-configuration.md

 sudo service nginx restart
 ```

+## Configuration

+To configure a new Virtual Host on Nginx, please read this [guidelines](nginx-virtual-host.md).

 ## Fixing the issue 'API Error: EspoCRM API is unavailable'

 When you are trying to install EspoCRM via browser, you may encounter 'API Error: EspoCRM API is unavailable' error.

-To fix it, try the following steps **one by one**.
-After each step check if the issue is solved.
-If it works, then further steps are not needed.

-### 1. Enable rewrite rules in Nginx server
+### Enable rewrite rules in Nginx server

 Add this code to your Nginx server config file `/etc/nginx/sites-available/YOUR_SITE` inside **server** block: